UX and UI Testing: Get and Retain Users With A-Level UX

 Optimized Development Cycle

 Timely UI/UX testing helps you optimize your development process and release products faster.
-For example, when UX testing in the early stages of product development shows that users don’t particularly enjoy a feature you’re planning to add, scraping those plans saves your development team some valuable time and allows you to release the product sooner.
+For example, when UX testing in the early stages of product development shows that users don’t particularly enjoy a feature you’re planning to add, scraping those plans saves your development team some valuable time.
+It also allows you to release the product sooner.

 UI Testing vs. UX Testing: What’s the Difference?

-UX and UI testing are two terms that are so often used together that some people also begin to use them interchangeably.
-And while both of these testing types revolve around the human experience with the product, and a faulty UI will undoubtedly have a negative impact on the UX, there is a clear distinction between the two and they should not be confused.
+UX and UI testing are two terms that are so often used together that someone people also begin to use them interchangeably.
+And while both of these testing types revolve around the human experience with the product, and a faulty UI will undoubtedly have a negative impact on the UX, there is a clear distinction between the two.
+They should not be confused.

 • UI testing focuses on the correct layout and placement of design elements, while UX testing focuses on the connection between the design element and its impact on the user experience.